ifurusato/rp2040-i2c-slave/README.md

 On the Raspberry Pi:

 * master.py                : the I2C master as a CLI app

 On the RP2040:

 * upy/main.py              : the I2C slave application entry point
 * upy/controller.py        : a generic payload processor
+* upy/motor_controller.py  : extends controller as a fake motor controller

 You may want to modify main.py to integrate with your own code or application.
+You may modify or replace the MotorController to handle your own set of commands.
+Once you have things running, using a REPL on the RP2040 so you can see the console, try

+  master.py help

+to see what commands the MotorController supports.

 You will want to modify the Controller to process your payload content and perform any specific functions.

 You won't likely need to modify any of the other files unless you want to extend some existing functionality.

 See FILES for the complete list of files.